DigitalCommons@Molloy

 That sounds good but WHY Digital Commons and not a different site?

-Equitable (Open) Access: All works are open access (OA), which means they're free to access online by anyone.
-However, the re-use of OA works varies based on copyright status and/or Creative Commons license, your colleagues and students, as well as researchers at other institutions and countries, can find and read your work without needing to subscribe to expensive journals or databases.
+Equitable (Open) Access: Works are open access (OA) which means they're free to access online by anyone.
+However, the re-use of OA works varies based on copyright status and/or Creative Commons license, your colleagues, students, and researchers at other institutions and countries can find & read your work without needing to subscribe to expensive journals or databases.

-Increased Impact: Your work will help it be accessed by researchers and users across the world via Google, Google Scholar, Bing, and other major search engines.
-Your research is of potential public interest; make sure it can be read outside the University.
+Increased Impact: Your research is of potential public interest; make sure it can be read outside the University.
+Thanks to SEO your work will be accessed by researchers and users across the world via Google, Google Scholar, Bing, and other major search engines.

 Expanded Scope: Paint a more complete picture of your scholarly activity by sharing presentations, white papers, code, and other research outputs beyond the traditionally accepted peer-reviewed article.